ChristabelA/CSS3-Fancy-Buttons/README.md

 # CSS3-Fancy-Buttons
-I made different types of buttons using CSS3 only.
-The buttons used transition, animation and gradient.
+5 different types of buttons were made using CSS3.
+Some of the buttons are responsive and they use either transitions, gradients or animations.